 From the outset it was clear that this would not be a simple before/after take on the place.
 While keeping an eye on the earlier photographs done in 1980, Rose sought to rediscover the place with fresh eyes, with the perspective of time, change, and history.
 The result, Time and Space on the Lower East Side, is a set of photographs that looks backward and forward, that posits the idea that places are not simply “then and now,” but exist in a continuum of decay and rebirth.

-There are a fewer than 75 copies of Time and Space still available.
+There are approximately 50 copies of Time and Space still available.
 There are no plans at the moment to print a second edition.
 Order now to get this collectible book before it is sold out

 Hardbound $65 Signed by Brian Rose Limited Edition $250 Slipcover with 8x10 print, signed and numbered edition of 100

 Shipping in the U.S. $3